dynatrace-ace/data-access-and-partitioning-codespaces/docs/index.md

---8<-- "snippets/index.js"

---8<-- "snippets/disclaimer.md"

-## Introduction hola
+## Introduction

-Imagine you're stepping into a real world engagement with a customer who is preparing to migrate from gen 2 to the gen 3 platform.
-The main question is **"what do I need to do"?**
+Imagine you're stepping into a real world engagement with a customer using Dynatrace Classic.
+The customer is interested in starting to setup the foundations of the 3rd-Gen Platform.

+### Where should I start?

 The customer has a Kubernetes cluster running two applications: